-Heavy-duty blenders -- often referred to as professional grade or commercial grade blenders -- are restaurant-quality blenders that are extremely versatile appliances that can do what general use blenders do much faster and with better results, and they excel at gently whirling a perfect, silky smooth emulsion or dressing, and attaining textural perfection for dips and smoothies or juice drinks that rely on tough, leafy vegetables or grasses.
+Heavy-duty blenders -- often referred to as professional grade or commercial grade blenders -- are restaurant-quality blenders that are extremely versatile appliances that can do what general use blenders do much faster and with better results.
 They're extremely popular with those who want to make their own flours or butters, a task they can make effortless.

 A blender in this price class can replace a food processor, coffee grinder, grain mill, and a juicer -- they do it all.
 That might be more than many people need, however, and the $400 plus that many of these blenders cost might be more than some people want to pay.
-If that describes you, or you're unsure, take a look at the top general-use blenders for some pretty darn good blenders for $45 to $200.
+If that describes you, or you're unsure, take a look at our reviews of the best blenders for some less pricey, but still very good, options.

 A number of owners are initially underwhelmed by the appearance of the Vitamix blender.
-It's decidedly low tech, with just a dial and switch, unlike the more attractive blenders with their responsive buttons and LED lights.
+It's decidedly low tech, with just a dial and switch, unlike some blenders with their buttons and LED lights.
 But that retro styling is part of the reason this blender will last a lifetime, experts say -- dials and switches don't break or wear out like buttons do.
-Vitamix backs up their reputation with a seven-year warranty.
+Vitamix backs up its reputation with a seven-year warranty.

-That basic dial operation makes the Vitamix 5200 super easy to use, and, although it's not dishwasher-safe, the jar can easily be cleaned by whirling soapy water and rinsing.
+In addition, that basic dial operation makes the Vitamix 5200 super easy to use, and, although it's not dishwasher-safe, the jar can easily be cleaned by whirling soapy water and rinsing.
 Owners say it's one of the simplest blenders they've ever used, in spite of its superior performance.
-Five color choices (Black, Brushed Stainless, Platinum, Red and White) are offered.
+Five color choices (black, brushed stainless, platinum, red and white) are offered.

-All things being equal, the Vitamix tends to come out on top in most of the comparisons we've seen; however, if you have a small kitchen, you might want to seriously consider a Blendtec since it has a smaller footprint.
+All things being equal, the Vitamix tends to come out on top in most of the comparisons we've seen; however, if you have a small kitchen, you might want to seriously consider the Blendtec WildSide since it has a smaller footprint than the Vitamix 5200.